pramitij/Fine-tune-GPT/README.md

 # Fine-tuning the GPT Turbo-3.5 Model to Predict my Movie Preferences

-## Introduction
-This project aims to fine-tune OpenAI's GPT-3.5 model for classifying movies into two categories: GOOD and BAD.
+>This project aims to fine-tune OpenAI's GPT-3.5 model for classifying movies into two categories: GOOD and BAD.
 The project leverages a rich dataset of IMDb top 1000 movies and uses the OpenAI API for model fine-tuning.

 ## Requirements
 - Python 3.x